 - Often started their menses later than their peers

-- Symptoms related to low estrogen such as .moodiness, irregular periods, absent periods,
+- Fast COMT Symptoms related to low estrogen such as .moodiness, irregular periods, absent periods,

-- Lower tendency toward hormonal cancers including breast and prostate.
+- The lower tendency toward hormonal cancers including breast and prostate.

 - Potentially lower sex drive

-Remember that other gene SNPs can affect these same neurotransmitters, and hormones, but if you have this symptom pictures then addressing the situation is appropriate no matter what your gene report says.
+Remember that other gene SNPs can affect these same neurotransmitters and hormones, but if you have these symptom pictures then addressing the situation is appropriate no matter what your gene report says.